redis-stack/redis-stack-docs/docs/stack/get-started/tutorials/stack-node.md

 ## Setup Routes

 Our routes need a place to live.
 That place is a `Router`.
-So, create a file in the `routers` folder called `person-router.js` and import `Router` from Express and the `personRepository` that we defined in `person.js`:
+Create a file in the `routers` folder called `person-router.js` and import both `Router` from Express and the `personRepository` we defined in `person.js`:

 Let's create a truly RESTful API with the CRUD operations mapping to PUT, GET, POST, and DELETE respectively.
 We're going to do this using [Express Routers](https://expressjs.com/en/4x/api.html#router) as this makes our code nice and tidy.
 So, create a file called `person-router.js` in the `routers` folder.
 Then import `Router` from Express and import the `personRepository` that we defined in `person.js`.
 Oh, and create and export a `Router`: